top of page

 August 8, 1969, Jacksonville Journal

 On September 15, 1971, WJJY-TV signed off for good after going into bankruptcy.
-The broadcast tower was sold to an educational television corporation involving a number of educational entities.
+The broadcast tower was sold to an educational television corporation involving some educational entities.

-On Easter morning, 1978, the tower would meet its end, after falling as the result of ice build up on the tower during an ice storm, which paralyzed mid-Illinois.
-The tower of WAND in Decatur also would meet the same fate on the same day.
+On Easter morning, 1978, the tower met its end after falling due to ice build-up on the tower during an ice storm, which paralyzed mid-Illinois.
+The WAND tower in Decatur would also meet the same fate on the same day.

-I've included a number of newspaper stories from the local Jacksonville newspaper telling the story of WJJY-TV, but no one tells it better than a former employee of the station.
+I've included some newspaper stories from the local Jacksonville newspaper telling the story of WJJY-TV, but no one tells it better than a former station employee.
 J. Mitch Hopper includes "The Rise and Fall of WJJY-TV, Channel 14" on his website www.brainmist.com.
-Check out his site for more detailed information including some great color photos of the construction of the tower/antenna.
+Check out his site for more detailed information, including some great color photos of the construction of the tower/antenna.
 His details on the controversial antenna are incredible.

 (from Jacksonville Journal, September 16, 1971)